-i) Additionally, it is stated that Mr Fernando Carrillo is the PRISA Group representative on the board of trustees of Fundación Carolina and Ms Pilar Gil is the PRISA Group representative on the board of trustees of the following Foundations: Fundación Pro-Cnic, Fundación Amigos del Museo Reina Sofía, and Fundación Princesa de Girona.
+- i) Mr. Carlos Núñez has ceased as director and as Executive President of PRISA Media on February 26, 2025. - ii) Additionally, it is stated that Mrs Sylvia Bigio is analyst and portfolio manager at ITAS USA Asset Management and Mr Manuel Polanco is the representative of Timón, S.A. on the Board of Directors of Team & Work, 5.000, S.L. - iii) Mr Fernando Carrillo is the PRISA Group representative on the board of trustees of Fundación Carolina and Ms Pilar Gil is the PRISA Group representative on the board of trustees of the following Foundations: Fundación Pro-Cnic, Fundación Amigos del Museo Reina Sofía, and Fundación Princesa de Girona.

-Likewise the following directors form part of the board of trustees of the UAM-El País School of Journalism Foundation, which is a Foundation integrated in equal parts by the Universidad Autónoma of Madrid and the newspaper EL PAÍS (Grupo PRISA): Mr. Joseph Oughourlian and Mr. Carlos Nuñez.
+Likewise the following directors form part of the board of trustees of the UAM-El País School of Journalism Foundation, which is a Foundation integrated in equal parts by the Universidad

+Autónoma of Madrid and the newspaper EL PAÍS (Grupo PRISA): Mr. Joseph Oughourlian and Mr. Carlos Nuñez.